emiliosheinz/full-cycle-solid/README.md

 Entities must depend on abstractions, not on implementations.
 It states that the high-level module must not depend on the low-level module, but they should depend on abstractions.

-In the provided example, a violation of the Dependency Inversion Principle (DIP) is initially demonstrated by a high-level module, `NotificationService`, directly depending on low-level modules (`EmailNotificationSender` and `SMSNotificationSender`).
+In the provided example, a violation of the Dependency Inversion Principle is initially demonstrated by a high-level module, `NotificationService`, directly depending on low-level modules (`EmailNotificationSender` and `SMSNotificationSender`).
 The improvement section addresses this violation by introducing an abstraction, `NotificationSender`, acting as an interface.
 Concrete implementations (`EmailNotificationSender` and `SMSNotificationSender`) inherit from this interface, establishing a clear separation of concerns.
 The final usage example illustrates how instances of the concrete implementations are created and injected into the NotificationService, showcasing a design that adheres to the Dependency Inversion Principle.
 This adherence ensures that high-level and low-level modules depend on abstractions, fostering flexibility and maintainability in the codebase.

-**Dependency Inversion violation:**
+**Violation of DIP:**
 ```js
 // Low-level module
 class EmailNotificationSender {